stiliyanv/course-api/README.md

-# Simple spring boot application with maven and docker
+# Simple spring boot application with Maven and Docker

 ## API
 ```